 After explaining the chapter, let the students do the exercises given on Pages 16 and 17 in the main course book as Assess Yourself.
-Tell them to solve the computational skill developing exercise as Coding Zone given on Page 18.
+Tell them to solve the critical thinking and creativity skill developing exercise as Coding Zone given on Page 18.